Investing in funds

 Both options offer a simple way to diversify.
 But, while an ETF tracks the performance of a stock index, region, trend, or theme, the performance of an Investment Trust is based on how the portfolio of assets and its investment strategy are managed.

-Are there fees for investing in ETFs and Investment Trusts?
+Will I be charged for investing in ETFs and Investment Trusts?

 Are there fees for investing in Mutual Funds?